TilleyCodes/web_api_server_assessment/README.md

 Insomia will be used to test the CRUD operations on all entities for the Investment Portfolio Managemnt WEB API.
 Using the default http://localhost:5000 as the base URL.
 Follow step 4 in [Installation](#installation) if Insomia is not yet downloaded.

-Note: If using the database in Neon, be sure to update `DATABASE_URI=`.
+Note: If the database is hosted on Neon, update the `DATABASE_URI` in the `.env` file accordingly.
 Also Gunicorn default URL localhost port number is 8000 eg. http://localhost:8000
 Start the development server using gunicorn:
 ```bash
     gunicorn 'main:create_app()'